maep-tools/maep-documentation/README.md

 </p>
 MAEP is a collection of tools for electrical engineers for analysis and electrical planning model.

-Maep is a tool written in python 3 and it's very easy to setup.
+MAEP is a tool written in python 3 and it's very easy to setup.
 You only need a few python libraries and gurobi installed in your computer.<br>

 If you need a user interface for understand the model you can install the full solution.